MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 ### Use IDE

 In VS Code, open the Source Control panel.
-See the commit message, edit it and commit
+See the commit message, edit it and commit.

 ![VS Code](/.image/vs-code.png)